 - a.
-The following discusses whether the Project would result in substantial adverse physical impacts to public services.
+The following discusses whether the project would result in substantial adverse physical impacts to public services.
 The need for additional public service is generally directly correlated to population growth and the resultant additional population's need for services beyond what is currently available. - i.
 Less than significant impact.
 Fire protection services for the Metropolitan Bakersfield area are provided through a joint fire protection agreement between the City and County.
-There will be no potential increase in services due to the school district moving from their current location to this new development.
-Therefore, the Project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for fire protection. - ii.
+Potential increase in services can be paid for by property taxes generated by this development.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for fire protection. - ii.
 Less than significant impact.
-Police protection for the Project would be provided by the Bakersfield Police Department.
-There will be no potential increase in services due to the school district moving from their current location to this new development.
-Therefore, the Project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection. - iii.
+Police protection for the project would be provided by the Bakersfield Police Department.
+Potential increase in services can be paid for by property taxes generated by this development.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection. - iii.
 Less than significant impact.
 The Project is proposed to accommodate existing and future residents within the City.
-Therefore, the Project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools. - iv.

-- iv.
 Less than significant impact.
 The proposal does not include nor require the construction of recreational facilities, and park impact fees are not required for commercial and industrial land uses.
-Therefore, the Project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for parks. - v.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for parks. - v.
 Less-than-significant impact.
-The Project and eventual buildup of this area would result in an increase in maintenance responsibility for the City.
-Though the Project may necessitate increased maintenance for other public facilities, this potential increase can be paid for by property taxes generated by this development.
-Therefore, the Project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for other public facilities.
+The project and eventual buildup of this area would result in an increase in maintenance responsibility for the City.
+Though the project may necessitate increased maintenance for other public facilities, this potential increase can be paid for by property taxes generated by this development.
+Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for other public facilities.